Key facts

 Summary

-A 2011 editorial visit confirmed that Aspen is still our favourite American resort.
+Aspen is our favourite American resort.
 It has everything we look for – well, everything except convenience.
-Our affection depends heavily on the presence of Aspen Highlands, a little way down the valley, and on Snowmass, considerably further down the valley (covered in a separate chapter).
-So most days you have to ride a bus; that doesn’t worry us, and doesn’t seem to worry readers who report on the place – most people who try it are captivated, and can’t wait to go back.
+Our affection depends heavily on the presence, a little way down the valley, of Aspen Highlands – and on Snowmass, much further down the valley (and covered in a separate page).
+So most days you have to ride a bus; that doesn’t worry us – or you, we gather: most people who try it are captivated.
+Lack of crowds is part of the appeal of America in general, but in Aspen the quiet slopes are particularly impressive.

 Many rich and some famous guests jet in here, and for connoisseurs of cosmetic surgery the bars of the top hotels can be fascinating places.
 And the place does seem to be drifting even further upmarket, with ever fewer funky bars and ever more international-brand shops.
 But, like all other ‘glamorous’ ski resorts, Aspen is actually filled by ordinary holidaymakers.
 Don’t be put off.